 - Pinch of salt

-- Place the cranberries, water, granulated sugar, lemon zest, nutmeg, and cinnamon in a medium saucepan.
+- Place the cranberries, water, granulated sugar, lemon zest, ground cinnamon, ground nutmeg, and salt in a medium saucepan.
+Stir to combine all the ingredients.

-- When the cranberries have burst, remove the saucepan from the heat, then add in a pinch of salt to taste.
+- When the cranberries have burst, remove the saucepan from the heat and transfer the sauce to a heatproof container or bowl.

 - Let the cranberry sauce cool to room temperature before serving.
 Store the cranberry sauce in an airtight container in the fridge for up to one week.

-- If you are using frozen cranberries, you don’t need to defrost them before cooking.
+- Cranberries: If you are using frozen cranberries, you don't need to defrost them before cooking.

-- Want to save yourself some work on Thanksgiving day?
+- Tips for Planning Ahead: Want to save yourself some work on Thanksgiving day?
 Make this cranberry sauce a few days ahead of time!
 It will stay fresh in the fridge for up to a week.

 Keywords: cranberry sauce, cranberry, thanksgiving, thanksgiving side dish